-In this post I show you my typical paleo lunch because many ask and because lunches seem to be problematic for some people.
-Most want something fast, easy, inexpensive and nutritious and I think this meal nails that criteria.
-Secondly, I hope that my way of eating canned sardines will inspire you to give them another go, even if you’ve been anti-sardines your whole life.
+I know a lot of you find paleo lunches a little challenging.
+You want something fast, easy, inexpensive and nutritious but there aren’t always many options around.
+I want to share this meal idea because it’s one of my frequent paleo lunches and it ticks a lot of those boxes.
+I also I hope that this way of eating canned sardines will inspire you to give them another go, even if you’ve been a non-sardine eater your whole life.

-My typical lunch meal is a deconstructed salad (it’s always a different mix of vegetables, whatever I have on hand) with a canned sardines forshmak (I’ll explain), drizzled with lemon juice, olive oil and some sea salt.
+Let me introduce to my deconstructed salad (it’s always a different mix of vegetables, whatever I have on hand) with a canned sardines forshmak (I’ll explain), drizzled with lemon juice, olive oil and some sea salt.
 I almost always have some avocado and something green on the plate.
-I have this kind of lunch at least twice a week because it’s easy, fast and involves little cleaning up.
+I have this kind of lunch at least once a week because it’s easy, fast and involves little cleaning up.
 It’s also one of those meals that you can easily transport in a lunch box or make in your office kitchen.

-Sure, you could go for canned tuna or salmon instead but think about the nutritional value of sardines (very high in Vitamin B12, vitamin D, selenium, one of the highest source of calcium outside dairy, very high in Omega-3 fatty acids, protein, low to none mercury levels) and the fact they are highly sustainable, easy to find and cheap.
+Sure, you could go for canned tuna or salmon instead but think about the nutritional value of sardines – they are very high in Vitamin B12, vitamin D, selenium; one of the highest source of calcium outside of dairy; very high in Omega-3 fatty acids, protein, and low to none mercury levels.
+Plus, they are highly sustainable, easy to find and cheap.
 Make friends with sardines and your body will thank you for it.

-- 90-100gm canned sardines (look for a brand with extra virgin olive oil)
+- 100 g canned sardines (look for a brand with extra virgin olive oil)

 - 5-6 sun-dried tomatoes, chopped

 - 1 tablespoon mayonnaise (look for olive oil based or make your own of macadamia oil)